 These findings further expound on previous studies that irregular sleep patterns could be linked to obesity and other health issues.

-In a 2012 study, Roenneberg and his team found that social jet lag was directly associated with increased body mass index, a key marker in diagnosing obesity.
+In an earlier study published in Current Biology, researchers found that social jet lag was directly associated with increased body mass index, a key marker in diagnosing obesity.
 Additional studies have found similar links between changes in sleep patterns and chronic health conditions.
-A 2013 study published in JAMA Neurology found that older adults who reported changes in sleep patterns also had increased accumulation of the beta-amyloid proteins which are known precursors of Alzheimer’s disease.
-Another study found that for every hour of social jet lag a person experiences, the likelihood of developing heart disease increases by 11 percent.
+A study published in JAMA Neurology found that older adults who reported changes in sleep patterns also had increased accumulation of the beta-amyloid proteins which are known precursors of Alzheimer’s disease.
+Another study by the American Academy of Sleep Medicine found that for every hour of social jet lag a person experiences, the likelihood of developing heart disease increases by 11%.

 So what can you do to reduce your health risks?
 In a perfect world, sleep would get more respect.
 School administrators, employers and we as individuals would align activities around sleep patterns rather than trying to squeeze sleep into the cracks of our lives.